OlanrewajuTheAnalyst/netflix_postgresql_data_project/README.md

 Classify Netflix content based on the presence of specific keywords such as "kill" and "violence" within the description field.
 This query uses a `CASE` statement to create content categories, labeling titles containing these keywords as flagged content and all other titles as normal content, then counts the number of items in each category.

+## Findings and Conclusion

+### Key Findings

+- **Content Overview:** Netflix has a larger number of movies compared to TV shows, with diverse genres, ratings, and categories.
+- **Ratings Analysis:** The most common ratings reveal the primary audience categories targeted by Netflix content.
+- **Content Trends:** Release year and recent additions analysis show Netflix's continuous growth and expansion of its content library.
+- **Regional Insights:** Country-based analysis highlights the major contributors to Netflix's catalog, including India's content growth.
+- **Content Analysis:** Genre, duration, actor, and director analysis provides insights into content patterns and key contributors.
+- **Data Classification:** Keyword-based filtering helps categorize content and demonstrates the use of SQL for text analysis.

+### This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

+**This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+If you have any questions, feedback, or would like to collaborate, feel free to get in touch!**

+**Thank you for your support, and I look forward to connecting with you!**